What is sales enablement and why should you care?

 In most companies—yours included—marketing and sales don’t get along.

 Let me know if this sounds familiar.
-Your marketing team love rules, analytics, detailed reporting, they think long term, and want things to work.
+Your marketing team loves rules, analytics, and detailed reporting, they think long-term and want things to work.

 Sales enablement is a big group hug for sales and marketing